 You're human and humans make mistakes.
 That's OK.
 But what can you do when you realize you've done it?
-Every situation is different and any number of these tactics may or may not apply.
-Common sense and personal discretion will always apply first, but below are some general tips.
+Every situation is different and common sense and personal discretion will always apply first.
+With that in mind, below are some general tips.